Attentive Group Equivariant Convolutional Networks: Attentive Group Equivariant Convolution

 \subsection{The Residual Attention Branch}

 Based on the findings of \citet{he2016deep}, several visual attention approaches propose to utilize residual blocks with direct connections during the course of attention to facilitate gradient flow \cite{hu2018squeeze, park2018bam, woo2018cbam, wang2018non, cao2019gcnet}.
 However, these approaches calculate the final attention map $\alpha^{+}$ as the sum of the direct connection $\boldsymbol{1}$ and the attention map obtained from the attention branch $\alpha$, i.e., $\alpha^{+}=\boldsymbol{1} + \alpha$.
-Consequently, the obtained attention map $\alpha^{+}: G \rightarrow [1,2]^{N_{c}}$ is \textit{restricted} to the interval $[1, 2]$ and the network loses its ability to suppress input components.
+Consequently, the obtained attention map $\alpha^{+}: \mathbb{R}^{2} \rightarrow [1,2]^{N_{c}}$ is \textit{restricted} to the interval $[1, 2]$ and the network loses its ability to suppress input components.
 Inspired by the aforementioned works, we propose to calculate attention in what we call a \textit{residual attention branch} (Fig. \ref{fig:attention_branch}).
-Specifically, we utilize the attention branch to calculate a \textit{residual attention map} defined as $ \alpha^{-} = ( \boldsymbol{1} - \alpha^{+})$.
+Specifically, we utilize the attention branch to calculate a \textit{residual attention map} defined as $ \alpha^{-} = ( \boldsymbol{1} - \alpha^{+})$; $\alpha^{-}: G \times G \rightarrow [0,1]$.
 Next, we subtract the residual attention map $\alpha^{-}$ from the direct connection $\boldsymbol{1}$ to obtain the resultant attention map $\alpha^{+}$, i.e., $\alpha^{+} = \boldsymbol{1} - \alpha^{-}$.
 As a result, we are able to produce attention maps $\alpha^{+}$ that span the $[0,1]$ interval while preserving the benefits of the direct connections of \citet{he2016deep}.